 Groups are small—15 or fewer students—and are led by distinguished faculty.
 Groups are multi-age, created to dismantle the often counter-productive use of birth date as a criterion for participation in a lively, mutually supportive peer writing environment.
 Our community of writers get a preview of college life in an on-campus residential setting, and gain writing experience off-campus in and around the city of Portland.

 After you are accepted to the Workshop, you will have the opportunity to choose a theme area of study.
 For example, the Women Writers themed group focuses on what women writers have to say about themselves, their lives, and their world.
 Other options may include poetry, fiction, and creative writing.

-Over the course of two weeks, participants assemble two portfolios containing informal writing, works in progress, and finished pieces in various genres.
-After you compile each portfolio, you will have a one-on-one student-teacher conference with your workshop faculty leader, to receive comments and suggestions on your work.
+During the two-week session, participants assemble two portfolios containing informal writing, works in progress, and finished pieces.
+After you compile each portfolio, you will have a one-on-one student-teacher conference with your Workshop faculty leader, to receive comments and suggestions on your work.

 Participants also present their thoughtful work at two community-wide readings (Saturday of the first week and Friday of the second week) and in a final anthology.

-Your portfolios, readings, and anthology provide opportunities to share what you have discovered about writing and thinking during the workshop.
+Your portfolios, readings, and anthology provide opportunities to share what you have discovered about writing during the Workshop.